 AECLJ – Managing Multiple Parallel Claims and a Special General Meeting - Thursday 9th March 2023

-Following the virtual meeting that was held on 19th March 2021 focused on follow on claims flowing from the European Commission’s investigation into the Trucks cartel, there will be a follow second meeting followed by a Special General Meeting of the Association at 1600; currently the business for that meeting is the election of a Treasurer to succeed Ingeborg Simonsson who is retiring following her appointment to the Presidium of the Unified Patent Court; there will also be an update on preparations for the conference in the Hague.
+Following the virtual meeting that was held on 19th March 2021 focused on follow on claims flowing from the European Commission’s investigation into the Trucks cartel, there was a second meeting followed by a Special General Meeting of the Association at which Mads Bundgaard Larsen - President, Maritime & Commercial Court, Copenhagen was elected as Treasurer to succeed Ingeborg Simonsson who retired following her appointment to the Presidium of the Unified Patent Court; there was an update on preparations for future events – see below,

-Brussels 23rd-24th March 2023 - Promoting Connectivity to Ensure a Fair and Competitive Digital Economy - 16th Seminar for National Judges
+Brussels - Promoting Connectivity to Ensure a Fair and Competitive Digital Economy - 16th Seminar for National Judges

 The Seminar for National Judges and National Regulatory Authorities is organised by the Centre for a Digital Society on behalf of the European Commission, DG CNETC.
 The Seminar provides a forum for debate among national judges, regulators, European Institutions and academia.
 Participants will have a unique opportunity to hear from distinguished speakers about the latest developments in the field and share experiences and best practices on various aspects of electronic communications regulation.
 They will also gain access to learning material from the previous editions of the Seminar.

-Interested judges may apply by 31 January 2023 at the link on this page: https://digitalsociety.eui.eu/course/seminar-for-national-judges/
+Interested judges may apply by following the link on this page: https://digitalsociety.eui.eu/course/seminar-for-national-judges/

 AECLJ Annual meeting 2023